 - Shortens first-time labour by an average of 2 hours

-- Decreases the chance of a caesarean section by 50%
+- Decreases the chance of a caesarean birth by 50%

 - Decreases the need for pain medication